taka41s/animeproject/README.md

 This repository contains application of the Animeproject.

-This application is a simple example of how to render, sort, filter, export, import structured elements using Elixir/Phoenix and LiveView.
+This application is a streaming video service example.

 ## Installation and running this solution